kimnewzealand/planes-metrics/README.md

 ## Data Modeling

-I set up the folder structure as per [https://docs.getdbt.com/best-practices](dbt best practices) but structure and naming conventions also depend on  patterns decided by the team.
+I set up the initial folder structure as per some [dbt best practices](https://docs.getdbt.com/best-practices).
+In practice the structure and naming conventions would also depend on patterns agreed up front by the team.

-## Data Testing

-We could add dbt generic tests (https://docs.getdbt.com/docs/build/data-tests) to test for data validity and quality of the source data.

-- not nulls to ensure that the data is complete

-We could add other dbt or even leverage the great expectations package ( https://github.com/calogica/dbt-expectations/tree/0.10.3/) for shape, values, types, range, summary statistics etc depending on further discussions and requirements.

-## Open Questions

 ## Assumptions

-- Data governance and data classification should be considered in a data pipeline production context but out of scope of this exercise.
+## Other Considerations

+ The scope and output of this exercise has been limited given the time constraints and the expectation that the code is not to be production ready.
+The following requirements would normally be considered and discussed for production pipelines:

+- Data governance
+- Data classification
+- Data testing:

+ Leverage dbt packages to test at a column for example [dbt tests](https://docs.getdbt.com/docs/build/data-tests) and the [great expectations package]( https://github.com/calogica/dbt-expectations/tree/0.10.3/),  unit test sql models using [dbt unit tests](https://docs.getdbt.com/docs/build/unit-tests) or write customised data tests.

+ - dbt macros and macro unit tests where necessary
+ - Automated pipeline scheduling
+ - Pipeline monitoring tools